 - 1. A master degree is obtained if all examination parts, as referred to in Article 3.3, are completed with a grade of 5.5 or higher (art.
 7.10a WHW).
 Exam results are expressed in whole numbers and one decimal on a scale from 1 to 10, in which a score of 5.5 or higher is counted as a sufficient result.
-If a student has registered for a test, but has not participated in the test, 'NO' will be registered instead of a result.
+If a student has not participated in a test, 'NO' will be registered instead of a result.
 If an examination for one and the same examination part is taken twice or more, the highest result achieved counts. - 2. a.
 In the event that one examination part, excluding the master thesis, is completed with a grade of 5.0 or more, but less than 5.5, a master degree can be obtained if all other examination parts are completed with a grade of 5.5 or higher and if the unweighted average of the grades of all examination parts, excluding the master thesis, is at least 6.0 (not rounded off). - b.
-In the event that an examination part is tested in more than one way, the grade at course level is the weighted average of all partial results. - c.
-The defense of the master thesis may be held at the moment that: the student has met the conditions set forth in the course book of the master thesis with regard to the terms which are set for defense. - 3.
-After all the examination parts of the master's exam have been passed, the Examination Board determines the result of the exam and reaches out the master degree.
+In the event that an examination part is tested in more than one way, the grade is the weighted average of all partial results. - c.
+The defence of the master thesis may be held at the moment that the student has met the conditions set forth on the Canvas page of the master thesis with regard to the terms which are set for defence. - 3.
+After all the examination parts of the exam have been passed, the Examination Board determines the result of the exam and reaches out the master degree.